techouse/qs/README.md

 );
 ```

-An optional [DecodeOptions.delimiter] can also be passed:
+You can provide a custom [DecodeOptions.delimiter]:

 ```dart
 expect(